 This is why beef jerky is such a good alternative for carb-heavy snacks like granola bars.
 Beef jerky gives you energy without unnecessary processed carbs, so you'll have more predictable energy levels while promoting fat loss.

 And since beef jerky has fewer than 5 grams of carbs per serving (Chomps has zero!), it’s officially considered a low-carb snack.
 Huzzah.

 In the end, you are what you eat.
 Make sure you're staying healthy by choosing the right kind of jerky or beef stick.

 Avoid beef jerky with high amounts of saturated fat

 Saturated fats are fats that are solid at room temperature and raise your cholesterol, and rises in cholesterol are linked to increased risk of heart disease.
 This doesn’t mean all saturated fats are bad, it just means that you should eat them as part of a balanced diet.

 The American Heart Association recommends getting 5% to 6% of calories from saturated fat, so exercise caution by checking the labels before buying.

 MSG (or monosodium glutamate) and other additives are often added during processing to tap into our brain’s desire to eat healthy proteins.

-Eating jerky with MSG doesn’t mean it’s necessarily bad for you, but MSG is typically coupled with other additives like nitrites and nitrates, and even if the research isn’t conclusive yet, it’s a safer bet to stick with what we know — that making beef jerky as natural as possible is the healthiest option.
+Eating jerky with MSG doesn’t mean it’s unequivocally bad for you, but MSG is typically coupled with other additives like nitrites and nitrates, and even if the research isn’t conclusive yet, it’s a safer bet to stick with what we know — making beef jerky as natural as possible is the healthiest option.